eferri65/Getting-and-Cleaning-Data/Codebook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of 561 variables of each feature vector( sourced from 'features.txt' )

-1 tBodyAcc-mean()-X
+1. tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y
 3 tBodyAcc-mean()-Z
 4 tBodyAcc-std()-X